 Don't infringe copyrights

 SourceWatch is a free encyclopedia licenced under the terms of the GNU Free Documentation License.
 Submitting work without the copyright holder's permission is not acceptable.
 Contributors who infringe copyrighted material are subject to account termination.
-If you believe your own copyrighted material has been infringed, you may contact the Center for Media and Democracy's registered copyright agent: Lisa Graves, Executive Director, Center for Media and Democracy, 520 University Avenue, Suite 260, Madison, WI 53703.
+If you believe your own copyrighted material has been infringed, you may contact the Center for Media and Democracy's registered copyright agent: Lisa Graves, Executive Director, Center for Media and Democracy, 409 East Main Street, Suite 100, Madison, WI 53703.
 Telephone (608) 260-9713.
 Email: copyright AT prwatch.org.
 See SourceWatch copyrights for more information.